backdrop-contrib/image_library_image_access/README.md

 Go to admin/config/people/permissions and grant the "Access any file in image library" permission to the roles you need, for example "Editor".
-The admin role, more specific accounts with permission to "bypass file access", will see all images in the library, anyway.
+The admin role, more precisely, accounts with permission to "bypass file access", will see all images in the library, anyway.

 ## Issues